Here you’ll find information about General Meeting Voters, Activism Leadership Committees and the Annual General Meeting.

 Members who have been elected as a General Meeting Voter (GMV) but cannot attend the AGM can still give their proxy to another attending member (any member, not necessarily someone from the region that elected you as GMV).
 Ideally this will happen in advance of the meeting.

 Q2.
-I would like to be a General Meeting Voter but don’t know anyone I can ask to nominate me or second my nomination.
+I would like to be a General Meeting Voter or Activism Leadership Committee Member, but don’t know anyone I can ask to nominate me or second my nomination.
 What can I do?

-You can get in touch with the company secretary who will try to arrange for two members to nominate you.
+You can get in touch with the Regional President for your region, who will try to arrange for two members to nominate you.